 Slack is super cool, and many businesses worldwide use it!
-It helps everyone in a team, whether developers or others, to talk to each other and stay updated on what's going on.
-Even though people mainly use Slack to work together, it's also great for handling internal and external customer support requests, like a ticketing system.
+It helps everyone on a team, whether developers or others, to communicate and stay updated on what's happening.
+Even though people mainly use Slack to work together, it's also great for handling internal and external support requests, like a ticketing system.

-If you want to know how Slack can better manage customer requests, help you work on those support requests faster, and make your service team more effective, you've come to the right place.
-In this article, we'll show you how to use Slack to help customers who ask for help in a channel, giving them personal attention.
+If you want to know how Slack can better manage customer and employee requests, help you work on those support requests faster, and make your service team more effective, you've come to the right place.
+In this article, we'll show you how to use Slack to provide personal attention to users who ask for help in a channel.

 Can Slack Be Used as a Ticketing System?